alexellis/growlab/README.md

 Technicians work in laboratories, and you are no different, so if you've bought your kit, or have decided to join, then add your details below so that we can encourage each other and see how many people are participating.
 If you don't have a Twitter or GitHub handle just put N/a.

-> If you have a Grafana dashboard, or a HTTP server that you'd like to share, then apply for an inlets PRO trial and say that you're doing a growlab, and we'll send you an extended trial and host a free exit-tunnel server for you.
-That way you can share your dashboard or images on the Internet.
-[Apply here](https://inlets.dev/)

-Once your tunnel is up, youcan serve the directory directly from phototimer with `inlets-pro http fileserver --webroot /home/pi/image --allow-browsing --port 8080`.

 | Name                | Twitter         | GitHub        | Live preview URL |
 |---------------------|-----------------|---------------|------------------|
 | Alex Ellis | [@alexellisuk](https://twitter.com/alexellisuk) | [alexellis](https://github.com/alexellis)  | [Images captured by phototimer](https://alexellis-growlab.exit.o6s.io/) |